DSA Specialist Mentoring

 Once you have sent a DSA application to Student Finance (along with evidence of your long term Mental Health Condition), they will advise you to arrange an appointment with a Needs Assessor.
 The Needs Assessor with make a recommendation to Student Finance as to how frequently you may need to see a Specialist Mentor (weekly etc.), and send a Needs Assessment report to Student Finance, who will then write to the student to let them know what they are funding, and which organisation the student needs to contact to set up that support.

-The Counselling & Mental Health team or Disability & Dyslexia Service can answer any questions you may have about the process, and provide assistance if needed.
+The Disability & Dyslexia Service can answer any questions you may have about the process, and provide assistance if needed.